-The custom of the maypole began in the tenth century, when villagers would erect a pole in the local square and decorate it with sausages, cakes and multicolored ribbons.
-Dancing around the maypole, medieval citizens believed, would bring good luck and wealth.
+Maifest (Mayfest) is one of mankind’s oldest traditions!
+It is the celebration of nature’s bright reawakening after winter’s cold darkness.
+The ancient pagan festival eventually took on Christian religious significance, much like Christmas.
+However, it is now a colorful, joyous part of history and culture in Europe!
+The custom of the maypole began in the tenth century, when villagers would erect a pole in the local square.
+They would decorate it with sausages, cakes and multicolored ribbons!
+The villagers would dance around the maypole, as medieval citizens believed that it would bring good luck and wealth!

 Its religious and superstitious aspects have long since disappeared, but Maifest is still celebrated throughout Germany!
 During Maifest, cities and villages are bedecked with colorful drapery and flowers.
 Some areas light bonfires, while others elect May kings.
 One commonality shared among most regions is the retention of the Maibaum (Maypole)!
 The Maibaum may be officially erected in the market place, in front of city hall or some other prominent spot in town.
 Often colorful carved shingles or signs decorate the Maypole and indicate the town’s various trades and professions.
 It may be up the entire month of May, or even longer.
 The Maypole and the dance around it is a singular symbol of spring’s reawakening of fruitfulness.